Shop one-day deals on Adidas, Cole Haan and Levi's at Amazon's Big Style Sale

-Amazon is pretty much a one-stop-shop when it comes to finding clothes, thanks to the great brands the platform has on its roster and the discounts it’s able to offer (not to mention that free one-day shipping for Prime members).
-In the midst of the company’s Big Style Sale, Amazon’s offering some incredible discounts on brands that cover some of the best of comfortable footwear, activewear, and jeans with deep discounts on Cole Haan, Levi’s, and Adidas.
+Amazon is pretty much a one-stop shop when it comes to finding clothes, thanks to the great brands the platform has on its roster and the discounts it's able to offer (not to mention that free one-day shipping for Prime members).
+In the midst of the company's Big Style Sale, Amazon's offering some incredible discounts on brands that cover some of the best of comfortable footwear, activewear, and jeans, with deep discounts on Cole Haan, Levi's and Adidas.

-But you better hurry; as the name makes clear, these deals are available for one day and one day only.
-We’ve scoped out our favorite deals from the hundreds of products currently on sale.
+But you'd better hurry — these deals are available for one day and one day only.
+We've scoped out our favorite deals from the hundreds of products currently on sale.
 Keep scrolling to see more.

 Adidas